Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Aggregation of Permutation Processes

-While the two dominance relations may not yield the same outcome, we seek to find out when a permutation process is compatible.
-First, let us recall that a permutation process can be interpreted in terms of utilities, which allows us to introduce the following definition. \begin{defi} Alternative $a\in X$ dominates $b\in X$ in the utility process $U$ if for every finite subset of alternatives containing $x_1 = a$ and $x_2 = b$, $\{x_1, x_2,\ldots,x_{m}\}\subseteq X$, and every vector of utilities $(u_1,u_2,\ldots,u_m)$ with $u_1\geq u_2$ we have that
+While the two dominance relations may not yield the same outcome, the question of when a permutation process is compatible is relevant.
+To answer it recall that a permutation process can be interpreted in terms of utilities, which allows us to introduce the following definition. \begin{defi} Alternative $a\in X$ dominates $b\in X$ in the utility process $U$ if for every finite subset of alternatives containing $x_1 = a$ and $x_2 = b$, $\{x_1, x_2,\ldots,x_{m}\}\subseteq X$, and every vector of utilities $(u_1,u_2,\ldots,u_m)$ with $u_1\geq u_2$ we have that

 where $p$ is the probability function. \end{defi}

 The following two lemmas state that `natural' utility processes are indeed compatible.